kayzee/PopulateContacts/README.md

 PopulateContacts
 ================

-PopulateContacts is a sample app that will populate the Contacts app with 100 random contacts.
+PopulateContacts is a simple app that will populate the iOS Simulator Contacts app with 100 random contacts.
+It also provides the ability to delete all contacts (just in case you hit the Add button too many times :))

 ### Usage